What Is the Cost to Sell a House in Chicago?

 So what closing costs do sellers typically pay in Chicago?
 It depends, but the total seller costs can add up.

 Closing costs are fees associated with a home purchase that buyers and sellers pay at the close of a real estate transaction.
-The average seller closing cost total in Chicago can fall in a wide range because of variable high dollar factors such as mortgage payoff amounts, taxes, and title fees.
-Based on our research, the closing costs can land between around $22,136 and $29,549.
+The average seller closing cost total in Chicago can vary widely because of variable high-dollar factors such as mortgage payoff amounts, taxes, and title fees.
+Based on our research, closing costs can be 6% to 10% of the home’s selling price, which is between $21,300 and $35,500.

 Here is how some of the average costs might look: